runeflow/runeflow/README.md

 ### Recommended Installation

 These commands will import our code signing key, add our [apt repository on Bintray](https://bintray.com/runeflow/debian), and install the CLI.
+You may need to run this commands as root.

 ```
 $ wget -qO - 'https://bintray.com/user/downloadSubjectPublicKey?username=bintray' | sudo apt-key add -